Bekhzod96/enumerables-rb-script/README.md

 # Enumerables methods

-**In this project, I will implement my own version of Ruby’s enumerable methods**
+**In this project, I implement my own version of Ruby’s enumerable methods**

 >Enumerable module that gets mixed into the Array and Hash classes (among others) and provides you with lots of handy iterator methods.
-To prove that there’s no magic to it, I am going to rebuild those methods.
+To prove that there’s no magic to it, I rebuilt those methods.

 Ruby makes this easy for you because any class or module can be added to without trouble.